Motorcycle

 New for 2026: CPR and AED questions

-Motorcycle theory tests now include new questions about CPR and using a public-access defibrillator (AED) — added to car and motorcycle tests first.
-Candidates were told to start familiarising themselves with the content from autumn 2025; the questions began appearing in tests from 2026.
+Motorcycle theory tests now include new questions about CPR and using a public-access defibrillator (AED) — added to car and motorcycle tests first, with DVSA announcing the change on 13 August 2025.
+Candidates were told to start familiarising themselves with the content from autumn 2025; the questions began appearing in tests in 2026.
 No additional cost or time, and the pass mark is unchanged.

 Minimum age and licence categories